SpinnerX/asm_demos.x86/README.md

 ## Examples - small trivial projects demonstrating usage

 - asm_fizzbuzz (implemented in x86 referencing to asm demos)
+- largest value in the array (implemented in the asm demo #10, as part of the demo)

 ## Overview - All general purpose registers